BytemarkHosting/byteback/README.md

 You then need to perform the following local setup on the server, which can securely handle backups for multiple clients.
 You need a dedicated user (which is usually called 'byteback') with a home directory on a btrfs filesystem.
 You will need to mount the filesystem with the '`user_subvol_rm_allowed`' flag to enable pruning to work (or run that part as root).

-The following commands are appropriate for a Debian system, you might need to alter it for other Linux distributions, or if you are not using LVM for your discs:
+The following commands are appropriate for a Debian system, you might need to alter them for other Linux distributions, or if you are not using LVM for your discs:

     #
 	# Create a dedicated UNIX user which will store everyone's backups, and